 For example, from the corner to the opposite wing pass.

-When the ball is in the air, the most important rotation is that the weak side wing player sprints to a position where he gives time for the other players to recover, he should play the passing lane to the corner.
+When the ball is passed and in the air, the most important rotation is that the weak side wing player sprints to a position where he gives time for the other players to recover, he should play the passing lane to the corner.

 The chaser will move up and the center will take the High post again and the weak side wing will drop down the weak side low post.